API Reference¶

 Warning

-This differs significantly from asyncio.Event, as this one does not have a β€œset” state.
-When a Task calls its wait() method, it will always be blocked until fire() is called after that.
+This differs from asyncio.Event, as it does not have a “set” state. await e.wait() will always block the caller until someone else calls fire() after the wait has started.
 Use StatefulEvent if you want something closer to asyncio.Event.

 Changed in version 0.7.0: This is now completely different from the previous version’s.

-fire(*args, **kwargs)ΒΆ
+fire(*args, **kwargs)¶

-wait() Awaitable[tuple[tuple, dict]]ΒΆ
+wait() Awaitable[tuple[tuple, dict]]¶

 Waits for the event to be fired.

-class ExclusiveEventΒΆ
+class ExclusiveEvent¶

 Similar to Event, but this version does not allow multiple tasks to wait() simultaneously.
 As a result, it operates faster.

-fire(*args, **kwargs)ΒΆ
+fire(*args, **kwargs)¶

-wait() Awaitable[tuple[tuple, dict]]ΒΆ
+wait() Awaitable[tuple[tuple, dict]]¶

-exception InvalidStateErrorΒΆ
+exception InvalidStateError¶

 Operation is not allowed in the current state.

-class NurseryΒΆ
+class Nursery¶

-property closed: boolΒΆ
+property closed: bool¶

-start(aw: Awaitable | Task, /, *, daemon=False) TaskΒΆ
+start(aw: Awaitable | Task, /, *, daemon=False, close_on_finish=False) Task¶

-Immediately start a Task under the supervision of the nursery.
+Immediately start a task under the supervision of the nursery.

-class StatefulEventΒΆ
+class StatefulEvent¶

 The closest thing to asyncio.Event in this library.